In this tutorial, I'll help you diagnose a BAD COP ignition coil on your Dodge 4.7L SUV or Pickup.

 To help you navigate this article, here are its main points:

-The most important tool that you're gonna' need is a Spark Tester.
-I'm gonna' recommend one that is the most effective (and the most inexpensive) out there: the HEI Spark Tester (KD Tools 2756).
+The most important tool that you're gonna' need is a spark tester.
+I'm gonna' recommend one that is the most effective (and the most inexpensive) out there: the HEI spark tester.

 Now, in case you're really curious about how it works... below is a very brief description of how it works:

 Now, although the COP coil ignition system on your Dodge 4.7L equipped pickup or SUV is a major step forward over a Distributor based ignition system... you still have things go wrong.
 The most common of failures is a COP ignition coil going BAD and causing a misfire (which in turn causes the check engine light (CEL) to illuminate).